-- 1. The battery has been fully charged before delivery.
+- The battery has been fully charged before delivery.
 However, some loss of capacity is inevitable during transportation and storage.
-Therefore, it is important to charge the battery for eight hours before connecting the UPS into operation for the first time, to ensure it can provide adequate backup time. - 2.
-The Liebert EXS UPS supports cold start function, while this function is activated, UPS can be powered using battery mode without availability of input power supply.
-Therefore, the battery power can also be utilized independently for improving the system availability.
+Therefore, it is important to charge the battery for eight hours before the UPS is first put into operation to ensure it can provide adequate backup time. - The battery cold start function may also be used to start the UPS from the Battery mode (provided it is fully charged) in the event of a mains failure.
+This means that the battery power can be used independently to improve the system availability to a certain extent.